-To combine firm types in a single model and test for statistical significance across types, I turn to the alternative risk measure proposed in equation 3 (Risk = $\sqrt{Wait_j} \cdot \ln Vol_t^{\text{oil}}$).
-Table 7 shows that public firms have a significantly lower cost of risk management than private firms; the coefficient on the triple interaction is -.065, significant at the 5% level (column 1).
+To combine firm types in a single model and test for statistical significance across types, I turn to the alternative risk measure proposed in Equation 3, where a firm characteristic is interacted with risk measured as $\sqrt{Wait_j} \cdot \ln Vol_t^{\text{oil}}$.
+Again, I find that public firms have a significantly lower cost of risk management than private firms; the coefficient on the triple interaction is -.065, significant at the 5% level (Table 10 column 1).
 In the public-private case, credit risk creates noise within the private sample.
 When I limit the sample to low credit risk firms, the coefficient increases to -.09, significant at the 1% level (column 2).

-As in the split sample approach, I find no difference between family and non-family owned firms (Table 7 columns 3-5).
+As in the split sample approach, I find no difference between family and non-family owned firms (Table 10 columns 3-5).
 Instead, industry diversification and credit risk continue to be the sharpest dividers.
-In Table 8, I find a coefficient of .04 for paving-only firms relative to diversified firms (column 1, significant at the 10% level), which increases to .06 and becomes highly significant when I limit the sample to low credit risk firms.
-I examine single location firms relative to multiple location firms, and find similar results in columns
+In Table 11, I find a coefficient of .04 for paving-only firms relative to diversified firms (column 1, significant at the 10% level), which increases to .06 and becomes highly significant when I limit the sample to low credit risk firms.
+I examine single location firms relative to multiple location firms, and find similar results in columns 4-6.
+Finally, I examine high versus low credit risk.
+As expected, the former have a much higher cost of risk, particularly when measured within private firms, as the results in columns 7 and 8 show.